 Every 10000 Points: Extra lives are given for your first 30,000 points and every 50,000 points afterward until reaching the score cap.note The counter will reset to 0 after exceeding the 999,999 cap, but you won't be receiving anymore extra lives after that point.

 Evil Overlooker: Dracula himself, looking more Halloween-ish than in later installments.

 Fish People: Always pop up in the two water segments of the game.

-Four Is Death: Starting with Stage 12 (the end of the fourth area), any given attack will do 4 Hit Points of damage to Simon, which is also 1/4 of a full life bar.
+Four Is Death: Starting with Stage 12 (the end of the fourth area), any given attack will do 4 Hit Points of damage to Simon, which is also 1/4 of his maximum health.

 Game-Breaking Bug: During Death's battle, throwing three items at once with the Triple Shot while Death throws three scythes will likely freeze the game.
-This was fixed in later releases of the game; the Double and Triple Shot powers simply vanish once you reach the stage where Death is encountered.
+This was fixed in a later revision; the Double and Triple Shot powers simply vanish once you reach Stage 15.
 You can even collect randomly dropped Double Shot powerups during that stage, but they won't actually do anything for you.

 The Goomba: Zombies are the first enemy type, moving along the ground and dying in one hit.

 Hello, Insert Name Here: The Famicom Disk version asks for the player's name when creating a save file, although this doesn't affect the rest of the game in anyway until the end credits, where Simon is credited under the player's name.
 The NES version and Famicom cartridge release took out the name entry feature completely.
 Despite this, it would become a recurring aspect of the series.